oasis-tcs/mqtt/contributions/EMQX/mqtt-over-quic-cn/mqtt_over_quic_single_stream_CN_1.md

 - mTLS is optional
 - Distinguishes MQTT v3.1.1 and v5 handling in error scenarios.

+## Changes From Draft 02

+- §6.1.1 CONNACK Processing: Restructured the table to correctly distinguish MQTT 5.0 and MQTT 3.1.1
+- §6.5.2 Broker Session Handling: Corrected the erroneous statements about MQTT 3.1.1
+- §6.6: Renamed "Downgrade" to "Fallback"

 ## Revision History

+- 2026-08-19, Draft 03
 - 2026-06-23, Draft 02
 - 2026-05-20, Draft 01